FAQs: Application Materials

 Do you grant fee waivers?

 If you have received a fee waiver from LSAC, we will automatically waive the application fee.
-In addition, we will waive the application fee for the following individuals: (1) Teach for America participants and alumni applying as a 1L, (2) those currently serving active duty in the U.S. military, U.S. military veterans, and members of the U.S. Reserves and National Guard, (3) undergraduate students currently enrolled at the University of Chicago, (4) Peace Corps participants and alumni providing documentation confirming completion of the 27-month commitment and (5) AmeriCorps participants and alumni who provide a statement confirming at least a 10-month commitment.
+LSAC has its own process for granting fee waivers so please review LSAC's website to see if you are eligible for its fee waiver.
+In addition, we will waive the application fee for the following individuals: (1) Teach for America participants and alumni applying as a 1L, (2) those currently serving active duty in the U.S. military, U.S. military veterans, and members of the U.S. Reserves and National Guard, (3) undergraduate students currently enrolled at the University of Chicago, (4) Peace Corps participants and alumni providing documentation confirming completion of the 27-month commitment (service completed within the last five years), and (5) AmeriCorps participants and alumni who provide a statement confirming at least a 10-month commitment (service completed within the last five years).
 The Law School may also send out fee waivers based upon data from the Candidate Referral Service (CRS) and in conjunction with various recruiting events.
 The Law School is unable to consider individual requests for fee waivers at this time.

 How do I obtain my Teach for America, U.S. military-based, University of Chicago current student, Peace Corps or AmeriCorps fee waiver?